 Last but not least, Lorencin also recommended this corrective antidote featuring 5% benzoyl peroxide and 3% sulfur for those destitute times when I have a really icky breakout or a particularly stubborn bump.
 It's designed for dry to normal skin, and used as a spot treatment, will deeply penetrate troubled skin to loosen up clogged pores by disrupting debris and hardened oils in its wake.
 Plus, it simultaneously soothes inflammation and nixes bacteria.

-Of course, I've only just started my new routine and still have plans to go back in to see Lorencin for a much-needed peel (to further rid my skin of all the gunk), but in the meantime, I'm excited for my new skincare ritual and think it's exactly what the doctor ordered for the fall season—ritual rewind, indeed!
-And don't you worry.
-I'll be back in a few months to report how it's going!
+Of course, I've only just started my new routine and still have plans to go back in to see Lorencin for a much-needed peel (to further rid my skin of all the gunk), but in the meantime, I'm excited about my new skincare ritual and think it's exactly what the doctor ordered for the fall season—ritual rewind, indeed!